Elastic N.V. (ESTC) is predicted to post EPS of 0.05 in the upcoming quarter : This Stock is Ticking Every Box for Top Investors - News Daemon

 Elastic N.V.
 (ESTC) Ownership Facts and Figures

-Another important factor to analyze is how key investors are playing towards the stock of the Software – Application industry.
+Now let’s turn our focus to how large-scale investors are working with this stock of the Software – Application Industry.
 Elastic N.V.’s current insider ownership accounts for 9.50%, in contrast to 78.70% institutional ownership.
 According to the most recent insider trade that took place on Dec 09, this organization’s Chief Legal Officer sold 1,324 shares at the rate of 53.60, making the entire transaction reach 70,969 in total value, affecting insider ownership by 90,148.
 Preceding that transaction, on Dec 09, Company’s Chief Product Officer sold 1,405 for 53.60, making the whole transaction’s value amount to 75,310.
 This particular insider is now the holder of 125,181 in total.

 Elastic N.V.
 (ESTC) Earnings and Revenue Records

-If we go through the results of last quarter, which was made public on 7/30/2022, the company posted -$0.15 earnings per share (EPS) for the quarter, besting the agreed prediction (set at -$0.17) by $0.02.
+In the latest quarterly report released, which was put into the public domain on 7/30/2022, the organization reported -$0.15 earnings per share (EPS) for the three months, surpassing the consensus estimate (set at -$0.17) by $0.02.
 This company achieved a net margin of -23.64 while generating a return on equity of -47.06.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.03 per share during the current fiscal year.

 Elastic N.V.’s EPS decrease for this current 12-month fiscal period is -48.40% and is forecasted to reach 0.88 in the upcoming year.
 Considering the longer run, market analysts have predicted that Company’s EPS will increase by 23.10% through the next 5 years, which can be compared against the -24.10% growth it accomplished over the previous five years trading on the market.